Amebis/eduVPN/doc/Development.md

 #### Initial Registration

-The registration prepares the working environment for the eduVPN and Let's Connect! clients, much like the setup does.
+The registration prepares the working environment for the eduVPN and Let's Connect! clients for testing on the build/development computer.
 It performs the following:
 - Prepares local OpenVPN binaries.
-- Builds, installs and starts OpenVPN Interactive Service.
+- Installs and starts OpenVPN Interactive Service.
 - Builds the Debug version of the eduVPN and Let's Connect! clients.
 - Creates Start Menu shortcuts.